sanity-io/sanity-astro/packages/sanity-astro/README.md

 # The Official Sanity integration for Astro

 This integration enables the [Sanity Client][sanity-client] in your [Astro][astro] project and lets you embed Sanity Studio on a route.
-Astro is an all-in-one web framwork that supports a range of UI languages and can be deployed in most places.
+Astro is an all-in-one web framework that supports a range of UI languages and can be deployed in most places.

 - [Installation](#installation)
   - [Manual installation of dependencies](#manual-installation-of-dependencies)